Remote teaching & learning

 Here are some resources we've compiled to help professors and students continue classes from off campus.
 We'll keep updating this page and we value your input.
 If you don't see what you need, or have something to add, let us know.

 Please send your technology and pedagogy questions to firstname.lastname@example.org.

-If you're staff, refer instead to our Work remotely article.
+If you're staff, refer instead to our Remote work article.